Labdabeta/trains/README.md

 Only UNIX style end of lines will be used in this project.

+The maximum line length shall be 80 characters.
+Any line longer should be broken up and thoroughly rethought.

 ### Braces

-Predominantly K&R style.
-Only top level functions have braces on new lines.
+We use Linux Kernel brace style.
+This is predominantly the K&R style, however top level functions have braces on new lines.
+Basically it boils down to things that can be nested have the brace on the same line, while things that cannot get the brace on a new line.

 Example source: